MicrosoftDocs/win32/desktop-src/SecAuthN/direct-card-access-functions.md

 ---
-Description: 'By using the smart card subsystem, you can communicate with cards that may not conform to the ISO 7816 specifications.' ms.assetid: 'ea6cfa5a-2abf-4b7f-b3f4-99655266f030'
+Description: By using the smart card subsystem, you can communicate with cards that may not conform to the ISO 7816 specifications. ms.assetid: ea6cfa5a-2abf-4b7f-b3f4-99655266f030
-title: Direct Card Access Functions
+title: Direct Card Access Functions ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Direct Card Access Functions